 Course: Explore Oman: Culture, History, and Archaeology in the Gulf Region Faculty: Allyson McCreery and Warren Haffar Time: Fridays from 2:45-4:45 p.m.

 This course will focus on the complex history and rich culture of the Sultanate of Oman.
 The course introduces you to Oman in a way that integrates social, economic and political dimensions of this society.
 Particular attention is given to the construction of cultural and national identities in this diverse society and how they are deeply rooted in the prehistoric and ancient past of Oman.
-The environment, religion, language, migration, and economic development are considered to be influential factors in the construction of identities situated in Oman’s modern era.
+Students will learn about archaeological methods and the evidence of Oman's past, while navigating the modern landscape of Oman: geography, language, religion, and economy.
 This program will require you to purchase a visa (approximate cost $20).

-Course: Paris: Reading the City Faculty: Rachel Collins and Kate Bonin Time: Fridays from 2:45-4:45 p.m.
+Course: Paris: A City of Insiders and Outsiders Faculty: Kate Bonin and Matthew Heitzman Time: Fridays from 2:45-4:45 p.m.

 San Jose, Costa Rica